rameshchauhan01/Python_Program_DS_Algo/RegEx.md

 **re.sub(pattern, repl, string, count=0, flags=0)**
 **re.subn(pattern, repl, string, count=0, flags=0)**    <br>

+**Note:raw string literals, which are exactly the string literals marked by an 'r' before the opening quote.**

 **MetaCharacters**
 are characters that are interpreted in a special way by a RegEx engine.
 Here's a list of metacharacters: